Role: Mechanic (B1)

 Key requirements include:

-- Basic structural knowledge, including repairs
+- Basic structural knowledge including repairs.

-- Minimum of 5 GCSE’s (or equivalent) at grade C or above including Maths and English Language
+- Minimum of 5 GCSE’s (or equivalent) at grade C or above including Maths and English Language.

-Entry level mechanics will also be considered for this position.
 To apply, please submit your CV and covering letter to hradmin@caerdav.com.